Combinatorial Exploration: An algorithmic framework for enumeration: Combinatorial Exploration

 The proof tree model gives a more intuitive picture of the structural hierarchy of a combinatorial set as well as better graphical depictions, while the combinatorial specification model is better suited for proving results and describing algorithms.
 Going forward, we use the two terms largely interchangeably, depending on the context.

 As we mentioned in Subsection~\ref{subsection:pp-success} about our successes in applying Combinatorial Exploration to the field of permutation patterns, we employ strategies not discussed in this paper that work with counting functions not just in the size variable $n$ but also in additional variables $k_1, k_2, \ldots$, leading to catalytic variables in the corresponding system of generating function equations.
-The framework thus requires a multivariate generalization to combinatorial specifications, which to our knowledge has never been formally given.
-We address this in future work.
+The framework thus requires a multivariate generalization to combinatorial specifications, which we address in future work.